skrey/yellow-extensions/features/draft/README.md

 ## How to find draft pages

 All draft pages are available on your website as `http://website/edit/drafts/`.
 It shows a list of pages in alphabetical order.
 You can also use the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/search).
 Once you're logged in with your user account you can search for `status:draft`, this allows you to find all draft pages.
-For example log in and search for `coffee status:draft` to see draft pages about coffee.

 ## Examples